-The Vega API is not officially released yet but is made available for evaluation purposes as an unfinished work in progress.
-As such, it is not covered by Vega Support and using the API is equivalent to agreeing to this condition.
+The Vega API is only released in beta, as such, it is not covered by Vega Support, and using the API is equivalent to agreeing to this condition.

 The list of API endpoints and how to use them can be found here: api.vega.works/help/index